LiQgroup/DRM/README.md

 > S <- Y %*% t(Y)

 # Calculate the p-value for the pseudo F test statistic using permutation procedure.
-> simreg(S, 1:5, X)
+> drm.pf(S, 1:5, X)
 ```
-4. A toy example for the function “sed”
+4. A toy example for the function “fast.pf”

-The function “sed” calculates the p-value for the standard error difference test using the asymptotic distribution or the permutation procedure.
+The function “fast.pf” calculates the p-value for the standard error difference test using the asymptotic distribution or the permutation procedure.
 Here is a toy example.

 ```
 # Generate the matrix X1 which contains the predictors to be adjusted and the matrix X2 which contains the predictors of interest.